 - If the student doesn’t meet the above criteria, he/she will need to apply as an Exception Enrollment Student.
-Admissions criteria: must be a high school student who can provide substantial and convincing letters of recommendation and/or data demonstrating high ability in a specific area of University study.
+Admissions criteria: usually a high school student who can provide substantial and convincing letters of recommendation and/or data demonstrating high ability in a specific area of University study.
 (Attach the documentation to the application.)
 For more information, contact the UW-Eau Claire Admission Office.

 YOUTH OPTION PROGRAM